berdakh/berdakh.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Welcome!
+## Professional Summary

 I am a machine learning researcher with over a decade of experience developing AI-driven solutions in healthcare, neurotechnology, and biomedical engineering.
 My expertise spans deep learning, neural signal processing, and large-scale data analytics, with a proven record of translating research into real-world impact—including patented brain–computer interface (BCI) rehabilitation systems.
 I have led multidisciplinary teams, mentored graduate students and engineers, and built strong collaborations across academia, industry, and clinical partners to advance the frontiers of AI in neuroscience and healthcare.

 ---